-- 6. In the Access field in the Default behavior area of a protection rule, select the behavior that applies to all applications that may access the raw volume: - Allow to allow access to the volume by default, - Block to block access to the volume by default, - Block and kill to block access to the volume by default, and shut down the process that launched the action. - 7.
-Click on + Add a specific behavior and choose the resource(s) that you want to exclude from the default behavior.
+- 6. In the Access field in the Default behavior area of a protection rule, select the behavior that applies to all applications that may access the raw volume: - Allow to allow access to the volume by default, - Block to block access to the volume by default, - Block and kill to block access to the volume by default, and shut down the process that launched the action. - Click on + Add a specific behavior and choose the resource(s) that you want to exclude from the default behavior.
 In the associated Access field, choose whether access to the volume must be allowed or blocked.
 You can also choose to block it and shut down the process that launched the action. - 8.
 In the upper banner in the rule, you can: - Make the rule passive.
 Passive rules behave like standard rules but do not actually block any actions.
-The agent only generates logs that indicate which actions security rules would have blocked.
-Use this mode to test new restriction rules find out their impact and make the pecessary.
+The agent only generates logs that indicate which actions security rules would have blocked. - Use this mode to test new restriction rules, find out their impact, and make the necessary adjustments before disabling Passive rule mode. - Indicate whether the rule must generate an incident when it is applied. - Select the log settings that this rule will send. - Specify whether an action must be performed when a log is sent for this rule. - Enter a description to explain what this rule aims to achieve. - 9.
+The row number of each rule appears on its left.
+Rearrange the sequence of your rules if you need to, by clicking on the arrows above and below the row number. - 10.
+Click on Save at the top right of the window to save changes.